chenbishop/Kasm-Pulumi/gcp/README.md

 - **Google Cloud SDK**: Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) to authenticate and configure your GCP environment.
 - **Pulumi GCP Provider**: You will need to install the Pulumi GCP and Pulumi Kubernetes providers.

-Further, You will need to have the following info ready before proceed further
+Additionally, you will need the following information ready before proceeding further:
 - **Kasm Hosting Domain**: The domain where Kasm will be hosted, e.g., `kasm.kasm-test.com`.
 - **GCP Project**: The GCP project where you want to deploy the Pulumi resources.
 - **GCP Region**: The GCP region where Kasm will be hosted.